-Arthrogryposis-renal dysfunction-cholestasis (ARC) syndrome is a rare autosomal recessive multisystem disorder involving the liver, kidney, skin, and central nervous and musculoskeletal systems.
-The characteristic features of ARC syndrome include arthrogryposis, renal tubular acidosis, and neonatal cholestatic jaundice.
-Additional symptoms may present, including ichthyosis, platelet anomalies, agenesis of the corpus callosum, congenital cardiovascular anomalies, deafness, recurrent infection, and internal bleeding owing to coagulation dysfunction.
-So far, less than 100 cases with ARC syndrome have been reported in the literature.
-The diagnosis of ARC syndrome is based on laboratory investigations and biopsy findings of liver or kidney.
-The prognosis of ARC syndrome is very poor, most patients die within the first year of life despite supportive care for metabolic acidosis and cholestasis.
+Arthrogryposis-renal dysfunction-cholestasis (ARC) syndrome is a multisystem disorder characterised by abnormalities of the renal, hepatic, musculoskeletal and central nervous system.
+The clinical features of ARC syndrome include arthrogryposis, renal tubular acidosis, and neonatal cholestatic jaundice.
+Additional symptoms may present, such as ichthyosis, platelet anomalies, agenesis of the corpus callosum, deafness, recurrent infection, and internal bleeding owing to coagulation dysfunction.

-Two Lebanese male siblings with (ARC) syndrome were reported by Mikati et al. (1984).
-A number of characteristic features of the syndrome were observed such as proximal renal tubular insufficiency, cholestatic jaundice, and multiple congenital anomalies.
-They presented with micrognathia, low set ears, high arched palate, barrel shaped chest, bilateral simian creases, club feet, congenital hip dislocation, hypotonia, conjugated hyperbilirubinemia and severe failure to thrive.
-Mikati emphasized in a letter he wrote in 2007 that the patients had severe right ventricular hypertrophy as evidenced by electrocardiography in addition to immune deficiency and ichthyosis.
-The infants died at the ages of 2 and of 4 months.
+Mikati et al. (1984) reported two Lebanese siblings (male) with ARC syndrome.
+Several characteristic features of the syndrome were observed, such as proximal renal tubular insufficiency, cholestatic jaundice, and multiple congenital anomalies.
+The patients had micrognathia, low set ears, high arched palate, barrel shaped chest, bilateral simian creases, club feet, congenital hip dislocation, hypotonia, conjugated hyperbilirubinemia and severe failure to thrive.
+The infants were reported to have died at the ages of 2 and 4 months.
+In a letter written by Mikati in 2007, he emphasized that the two Lebanese patients had severe right ventricular hypertrophy identified through electrocardiography, in addition to immune deficiency and ichthyosis.

-Abu-Sa’da et al. (2005) described two unrelated Saudi patients with arthrogryposis-renal dysfunction-cholestasis (ARC) syndrome.
-The first patient was an infant boy who was born to first degree cousins.
-Shortly after birth, he suffered from jaundice, diarrhea and failure to thrive.
-He had mild ichthyosis, high arched palate, hepatomegaly, generalized hypotonia and arthrogryposis.
-He developed Fanconi syndrome when he was two months.
-His kidneys ultrasounds showed nephrocalcinosis.
-His liver biopsy showed canalicular and hepatocellular cholestasis, portal fibrosis, minimal hepatocytes giant cell transformation, focal minimum steatosis, and absence of bile duct proliferation.
-He was also hypotonic with marked development delay.
-He was admitted several times with febrile illness, dehydration and metabolic acidosis.
-At the age of seven months he died due to severe dehydration and metabolic acidosis.
-The second patient was an infant female who was also born to a first cousin parents.
-Shortly after birth, she presented with fracture of her right femur, developmental dysplasia of hips, and severely ichthyotic skin.
-She also had metabolic acidosis and Fanconi syndrome, jaundice, and recurrent sepsis.
-At the age of three months she was hospitalized, she was febrile, hypotensive, severely dehydrated.
+Abu-Sa’da et al. (2005) reported two unrelated Saudi infants with ARC syndrome.
+The first patient was an infant boy born to first degree cousins, who shortly after birth, suffered from jaundice, diarrhea and failure to thrive.
+He had multiple blood disorders, febrile illness, dehydration and metabolic acidosis, until the age of seven months when he died.
+The second patient was a female infant, also born to first cousin parents.
+At birth, she had fracture of her right femur, developmental dysplasia of hips and severely ichthyotic skin.
+Other conditions included metabolic acidosis and Fanconi syndrome, jaundice, and recurrent sepsis.
+She was hospitalized at the age of three months, where she was observed to be febrile, hypotensive, and severely dehydrated.
 She died on the second day with sepsis and irreversible shock.